 PHOTO 2

-Step 5.
-Place the egg whites in the metal bowl of a stand mixer fitted with a whisk attachment.
+Step 5: Place the egg whites in the metal bowl of a stand mixer fitted with a whisk attachment.
 Beat at a low speed, gradually increasing it to medium.
-With the first small bubbles, start adding sugar.
+Once you see the first small bubbles, start adding sugar.

-Step 7.
-Pour dry ingredients into the whisked egg whites in 3 additions and gently mix with a rubber spatula from the bottom to top (photo 4).
-Try to work in one direction: from the center of the bowl to the sides, turning the bowl clockwise with another hand.
-Don't overmix: mix to combine!
+Step 7: Pour the dry ingredients into the whisked egg whites in 3 additions, and gently mix with a rubber spatula from the bottom to the top (photo 4).
+Try to work in one direction: from the center of the bowl to the sides, turning the bowl clockwise with the other hand.
+Do not overmix: mix to combine!

 PHOTO 3